West 6th Avenue Speed Reduction Striping

 West 6th Avenue: Kohl Street to Daphne Street

-On West 6th Avenue from Kohl Street to Daphne Street, parking will remain on both sides of the roadway because driveways are distributed equally on both sides of West 6th Avenue, with parking utilization closer to 50%.
+On West 6th Avenue from Kohl Street to Daphne Street, parking would remain on both sides of the roadway because driveways are distributed equally on both sides of West 6th Avenue, with parking utilization closer to 50%.

 View the full striping plans from Kohl Street to Daphne Street.

-Public Engagement
+Public Engagement Summary

-Project Overview
+Project Summary

 Speed Reduction Interventions

 Over the past 20 years, various speed control measures have been attempted on West 6th Avenue, including entry islands, striped parking areas, speed radar signs, and, most recently, flex posts.
 However, speeding issues still persist, as voiced by concerned neighborhood residents and evidenced in collected traffic data.
-This striping project implements another speed reduction tool, while also providing a multimodal benefit.
+This striping project would implement another speed reduction tool, while also providing a multimodal benefit.

 West 6th Avenue: US 287 to Kohl Street